-As of February 1, 2011, the Company employed approximately 1,160 full-time employees of which approximately 53% had at least ten years of service with the Company.
+As of February 1, 2012, the Company employed approximately 1,230 full-time employees of which approximately 49% had at least ten years of service with the Company.
 The Company uses temporary employees to supplement its workforce.
+As of February 1, 2012, there were approximately 310 temporary employees.